shashiks/score-voter-eth/README.md

 The <pre>tags.js</pre</pre> file should contain the random key words from your vault that will be used to connect to Etehreum via Infura.
 This file is ignored under ,gitignore to keep your person data offline. <b>Make sure you never commit these keywords to your repo</b>

+<p>TODO: THe ui pages still need to be updated to use the factory and change calls using these objects.</p>

 Bootstrap theme template is from https://startbootstrap.com/template-overviews/sb-admin/